|Virginia State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Virginia Sales Tax?

-Local governments in Virginia are allowed to add a local sales tax of up to 1 percent on top of the VA state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Virginia can be up to 5% depending on location.
+Local governments in Virginia are allowed to add a local sales tax of up to 1.700 percent on top of the VA state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Virginia can be up to 6% depending on location.

 In addition to a 1% local option sales tax, Virginia sllows county governments to charge up to 4% "Food and Beverage Tax" on prepared meals served within their boundaries, while cities can charge up to 6.5%.
 Groceries are subject to a reduced 1.5% state tax (plus up to 1% in local sales taxes).
 Virginia also collects a use tax following the same percentage guidelines as the sales tax on all purchases made out of state or from mail-order catalogs exceeding $100 per year.
 Customers are expected to complete and submit a CU-7 Consumer Use Tax form to the Virginia Department of Revenue between January 1 and May 1 with payment for any use taxes owed during the previous year.